dougeby/IntuneDocs/intune/apple-configurator-enroll-ios.md

 1. In [Intune](https://aka.ms/intuneportal), choose **Device enrollment** > **Apple enrollment** > **Apple Configurator** > **Profiles** >  choose the profile to export > **Export Profile**.
 2. Under **Direct enrollment**, choose **Download profile**, and save the file.
 3. Transfer the file to a Mac computer running [Apple Configurator](https://itunes.apple.com/us/app/apple-configurator-2/id1037126344?mt=12) to push directly as a management profile to iOS devices.
-4. Prepare the device with Apple Configurator by using the following steps.
+4. Prepare the device with Apple Configurator by using the following steps:
     1. On a Mac computer, open Apple Configurator 2.0.
     2. Connect the iOS device to the Mac computer with a USB cord.
 Close Photos, iTunes, and other apps that open for the device when the device is detected.
     3. In Apple Configurator, choose the connected iOS device, and then choose the **Add** button.
 Options that can be added to the device appear in the drop-down list.
 Choose **Profiles**.